Nykyfor Hryhoriv: Anti-Bolshevik Uprising

 Hryhoriv's supporters managed to hold on to Beryslav, Kakhovka and Nikopol for some time, attacking military transports going to Crimea and raiding towards Oleksandriia.
-In June 1919, Nestor Makhno met with Hryhoriv, proposing a joint fight against both the Red and White armies.
+On 27 July 1919, Nestor Makhno met with Hryhoriv, proposing a joint fight against both the Red and White armies.
 Both commanders decided to join forces, but their agreement quickly collapsed.
 Hryhoriv considered going over to the side of the Whites and subordinating himself to Anton Denikin, which the Makhnovists considered a betrayal.
 Hryhoriv was shot and his troops joined Makhno's forces.